 Why International Mail Tracking Is No Longer Optional

 But what exactly are the repercussions of said issues?
 Well for starters, they could lead to lost business.
-If a buyer orders your product and receives it late, damaged or not at all, not only are they likely not going to order from your company again, there is also the chance that they will post a review about their experience because, according to a study done by Accenture, Americans linked package delivery quality to brand attitudes.
-This can be detrimental to your business when you factor in a different study by Oneupweb, which found that 40.9 percent of customers surveyed say they look for onsite customer reviews when shopping online.
+If a buyer orders your product and receives it late, damaged or not at all, not only are they less likely to order from your company again, there is also the chance that they will post a negative review about their experience.
+This can be detrimental to your business when you factor in a study by Oneupweb, which found that 40.9 percent of customers surveyed say they look for onsite customer reviews when shopping online.

-Tracking packages is no longer a luxury, as more and more customers deem tracking packages an “essential”; and this is true even in local markets.
-When you expand your business, the importance of international mail tracking increases even further.
+Tracking packages is no longer a luxury as more and more customers deem tracking packages to be essential and when you expand your business, the importance of international mail tracking increases even further.
 International sales may dramatically increase your company’s profit potential, but without international mail tracking it can also greatly increase a number of risks too.

 At the end of the day, being able to track your packages internationally helps both you and consumers across the map to keep them at ease knowing every step of the shipping process.
 Especially now a days with consumers expecting it, why not provide it and make things easier for both parties?